Revolt of 1857 UPSC

 (d) A is false, but R is true

-Option a – Both A and R are true and R is the correct explanation of A
+Option a – Both A and R are true, and R explains A correctly

-We covered all the revolt of 1857 UPSC above in this post for free so that you can practice well for the exam.
+We covered all the Revolt of 1857 UPSC above in this post for free so that you can practice well for the exam.

-Check out the latest MCQ content by visiting our mcqtube website homepage.
+Check out the latest mcq content by visiting our mcqtube website homepage.

 Also, check out: